 The first few days – even the first few moments provided a clue.
-One evening, a few weeks ago my fabricators, bo-mar Industries and I stood underneath our freshly minted sculpture for the City of Carmel, Indiana.
+One evening, a few weeks ago my fabricator, Bob Buchanan of bo-mar Industries and I stood underneath our freshly minted sculpture for the City of Carmel, Indiana.
 We were checking everything was hooked up and taking our first photos, when it started – drivers and passengers leaned out of their windows shouting, “It’s beautiful!” and “I love it!”
 Others slowed down or parked to get a closer look.
 And this has continued, in the days and weeks since our installation was complete, whenever we are out there taking photos or showing the work to clients, we hear more spontaneous expressions of appreciation.
 Of course, immediate, positive feedback like this is enormously gratifying.
-If Beacon Bloom continues to be popular, better yet loved, it will be because it works on several levels.
+If Beacon Bloom continues to be popular or better yet, loved – it will be because it works on several levels.

-Roundabout art offers particular challenges and particular opportunities.
+Making sculpture for roundabouts art offers particular challenges and opportunities.
 This project was commissioned by a city that is proudly home to more roundabouts than any other in the USA.
 It needed help with one in particular that from some approaches is hard to see.
-Beacon Bloom does that and more.
-At thirty-two feet, it’s visible from over a mile away, yet it’s subtle.
+Beacon Bloom does that – and more.
+At thirty-two feet, it’s visible from over two miles away, yet it manages to also be visually subtle.
 It marks a motoring gateway to the city with an expression of a vibrant, growing community.
 As motorists pass, the sculpture becomes animated; its undulating curved stems and delicately lit flower forms seem to move.
-It seems at home because the form and composition relate to trees and plantings in the surrounding landscape.
-And last but not least, it’s environmentally responsible.
-Altogether its seven hundred and sixty eight LED lights use less electricity than a can opener.
+It’s at home because the form and composition relate to trees and plantings in the surrounding landscape.
+Last but not least, it’s environmentally responsible.
+Altogether, its seven hundred and sixty eight LED lights use less electricity than a can opener.

 Beacon Bloom is located at Westfield Boulevard and 96th Street in Carmel, Indiana